PHSI-supplements/labs/lab-templates/README.md

      ```shell
      git commit
      ```
-  This completes the merge.
+  Save and close the editor to complete the merge.
+- If you see *Already up to date*, then the lab has already been merged (or there was nothing new to add).
+  You can continue.
-- If you get an error saying *fatal: refusing to merge unrelated histories*, let a TA or the instructor know — that indicates something unusual in your repository setup.
+- If you get an error saying *fatal: refusing to merge unrelated histories*, let a TA or the instructor know — this indicates something unusual in your repository setup.

 If you cannot resolve the problem(s) yourself, then talk with a TA or the instructor.